 The Character

 Campolindo feels like a neighborhood that exists because of the high school, not despite it.
-Friday night football games draw the community.
-Parents volunteer.
-Kids walk to school.
+Friday night football games at the Campolindo field draw the entire community — alumni, current parents, future Cougar families with toddlers in tow.
+Parents volunteer for everything from the Campolindo Parents Club to the Moraga Commons concert series.
+Kids actually walk and bike to school.
 There’s an identity here that goes beyond just houses on streets.

-The area has a comfortable suburban feel — greener and quieter than Lafayette, less isolated than the hillside neighborhoods.
+The area has a comfortable suburban feel — greener and quieter than Lafayette, less isolated than the hillside neighborhoods like Sanders Ranch.
 It’s where Moraga does family life.

 Typical Homes